EPSRC logo

 Astex Therapeutics BASF Calix (Europe) Limited

-CatScI Ltd Dr Reddy's Laboratories UK Ltd ELI Lilly and Company
+CatScI Ltd Dr Reddy's Laboratories UK Ltd Eli Lilly and Company

 GlaxoSmithKline (Global) GlaxoSmithKline plc (GSK) Mettler-Toledo AutoChem, Inc.